GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 #### submitDocumentsAndLinksToNotice

 Individual business rules per field are listed across each of the fields in below table.
-* Note: Users cannot verify the attachments/links on front end (UI)
+* Note: Users can verify the attachments/links on SAM.gov
 * Note: When none of the fields are given the service throws an error - Links and/or Files are not complete
 * Note: When links/files are given but none of the other fields are given, then service throws an error - Multiple Notices found.
 Please input more details